 Between 75% and 95% of our students will study the full EBacc curriculum, with between 5% and 25% of our students studying additional literacy and numeracy or specific subject development lessons rather than studying a modern foreign language.
 There is fluctuation in the percentage of students completing the EBacc each year because decisions are based on the needs of each individual and in collaboration with students, families and the school.

 The school has an active and vibrant Sixth Form offering a wide range of courses to students between the ages of 16 and 19.

 The majority of students work towards level 3 (Advanced level) qualifications which will allow them to progress to university.
 These are A level, CTEC or BTEC certificates and diplomas.
 In addition, level 3 students study citizenship, PSHE and PE as part of their enrichment curriculum and study for the extended project qualification (EPQ) as an additional AS qualification.

-Students who need further time to progress to level 3 study can follow level 2 BTECs (equivalent to GCSE A*-C/9-4 grades).
-These courses are of one year duration and subjects offered may vary annually.
-These students are also able to retake GCSEs in English and mathematics as well as studying a core enrichment programme of citizenship, PSHE and PE.
+Students who need further time to progress to level 3 study can follow level 2 BTECs (equivalent to GCSE 9-4 grades).
+These courses are of one-year duration and subjects offered may vary annually.
+Students on a level 2 course are also able to retake GCSEs in English and mathematics as well as studying a core enrichment programme of citizenship, PSHE and PE.

-In the Sixth Form, the careers programme includes units on applying to university and college.
-The citizenship and PSHE programme focuses upon issues such as political systems and media influence.
+In the Sixth Form, the careers programme includes units on applying to university, apprenticeships and college.
+The citizenship and PSHE programmes focus upon issues such as political systems and media influence.
 Students attend regular review and target setting meetings with their tutors to enable them to achieve their best possible outcomes.
 Students volunteer to take positions of responsibility, for example, as house leaders or members of the school council.